nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   `edit 1 t/TITLE d/DESCRIPTION`

   then only the title and the description of listing 1 will be edited (the applicants will remain unchanged)
+- For platforms and applicants, editing using the `p/` and `a/` flags will replace the whole list with the new list.
+E.g. if the command entered is:

+  `edit 1 p/LinkedIn p/Indeed a/`

+  then the list of platforms will be edited to [LinkedIn, Indeed] while the list of applicants will be empty.

 **Examples:**